nordinmp/Eglaria/content/notes/World Encyclopedia/Powerful Organizations/La Cospirazione Stellare.md

 - Organization
 ---
 ## La Cospirazione Stellare
-In Eglaria, there exists a secretive and influential organization known as "La Cospirazione Stellare," which translates to "The Stellar Conspiracy."
+In [[notes/World Atlas/Eglaria|Eglaria]], there exists a secretive and influential organization known as "La Cospirazione Stellare," which translates to "The Stellar Conspiracy."
 Inspired by the Italian mafia, this clandestine group operates in the shadows, utilizing a network of connections, cunning strategies, and formidable power to manipulate events throughout the land.

 ## Core Aspects of La Cospirazione Stellare: